About the Vibrant Denver Bond

 • City subject-matter experts

-The Executive Committee is expected to include:
+The Executive Committee included:

 • A community leader from each subcommittee